-***FYI, the list below is not a ranking, it is simply in the alphabetical order***
+***FYI, the list below is not a ranking order, it is simply in the alphabetical order***

-Yes, you read that right, curry is one of the most popular dish in Japan.
+Yes, you read that right, curry is one of the most popular dishes in Japan.
 You will find curry houses at every street corner.
-Coco Ichibanya is one of the most popular rice curry restaurant chain.
+Coco Ichibanya is one of the most popular rice curry restaurant chains.
 The most famous type of curry is the katsu curry which is made of rice, curry sauce and breaded meat, usually pork.

-Also known as breaded and deep-fried pork cutlets, it doesn’t sound very healthy but it is absolutely delicious!
+Also known as breaded and deep-fried pork cutlets, it may not sound very healthy but it is absolutely delicious!
 It is a popular lunch option served with rice, miso soup and shredded cabbage.
 The best tonkatsu we had was at Katsukura in Kyoto train station!